California Lawmakers Must Face Rate Realities

 Get the Facts

-• While many of these programs are important, it is unfair to ask electricity customers to subsidize the cost for all - particularly when they are unrelated to the cost of electric or gas service and many programs benefit all Californians.
+• While many of these programs are important, it is unfair to ask electricity customers to subsidize the cost for all - particularly when they are unrelated to the cost of electric or gas service and many of these programs benefit all Californians.

 • Lawmakers can immediately reduce electric bills for millions of customers by eliminating many of these costly mandates on utility bills, scaling them back, or finding alternative ways to pay for them.